Michael Hussey: Personal life

-"Mr Cricket"
+Hussey is married and has four children.
 Hussey has the nickname Mr Cricket, due to his encyclopaedic knowledge of his sport.
 He has repeatedly stated that he dislikes the nickname finding it "a bit embarrassing".

-Underneath the Southern Cross

-Underneath the Southern Cross is Hussey's autobiography.
-It was published on 1 October 2013 by Hardie Grant Books.
+Hussey's autobiography Underneath the Southern Cross was published on 1 October 2013 by Hardie Grant Books.

 Post-retirement

 After retiring from all levels of cricket Hussey worked as a batting consultant for Australia for the 2016 ICC World Twenty20.
 He was also a cricket commentator in the Indian Premier League (IPL) for the 2016 season.
 Hussey joined the Fox Sports commentary team from the 2018-19 cricket season.